ulfa/erlything/README.md

 # Overview

-erlyThing is a decentral, distributed message based thing plattform.
+erlyThing is a decentral, distributed message based thing plattform written in Erlang.

 ## Features